justenwalker/resume/README.md

 2016-10-07 - [Jet Tech Blog](https://medium.com/jettech)

 A short introduction to Ansible and why we at Jet chose it.
 ---
 ## Education

-This may not be as important anymore, but I paid for it so I get to put it here.
+This may not be as important anymore, but I paid for it and did OK; so I get to put it here.

 ### **B.S., Computer Engineering** from [New Jersey Institute of Technology](https://www.njit.edu/)
 2005-09 - 2009-06